 The deserted island offers a spectacular bank of sand where you can enjoy the pristine nature and shallow water.
 It’s easy to start swimming to explore among coral heads and sea fans.

 Cruises offer tours to the island but even on the most crowded day, you will still find peace and tranquility as it’s easy to spread out.

 If you choose to go on a tour you will be offered a great local meal based on lobster and seafood cooked right on the spot.
 Definitely a great way to spend a day in Antigua.

-The Xtreem circumnavigation is another amazing boat tour that circumnavigates the island and stops by the pillars of Hercules for snorkeling, besides other incredible spots, including the secluded Randevouz Beach and Green Island.
+The Xtreem circumnavigation is another amazing boat tour that circumnavigates the island and stops by the pillars of Hercules for snorkeling, besides other incredible spots, including the two secluded beaches of Rendezvous Beach and Green Island.